gitburd/a11y-color-palettes/README.md

 # A11y Palette Picker

-This app allows the user to create contrasting color Palettes.
+This app allows the user to create contrasting color palettes.
 Suggested contrasting colors can be generated for any color.
-Background and text color pairs can be tested for AA and AAA a11y guidline compliance.
+Background and text color pairs can be tested for <a href="https://www.w3.org/WAI/standards-guidelines/wcag/" target="_blank" rel="noopener">WCAG AA and AAA</a> a11y guidline compliance.

+This app was made as part of a <a href="https://mlh.io/" target="_blank" rel="noopener">Major League Hacking</a> Hackathon!

 In the project directory, you can run: